Keycloak SAML2 SSO

 STEP 1 - Create SAML2 app

-Go to your KeyCloak admin console and navigate to Clients > Create.
+Go to your KeyCloak admin console and navigate to Clients > Create

 You do not need to make any changes to the default settings.

-Click on the Mappers tab and then on the Add Builtin button.
+Click on the Mappers

-Add a new Mapper for the unique principal name (upn)
+Add a new Mapper for the unique principal name (UPN)

 Now the mapping should look like this:

-You can also synchronize the department, jobtitle and costcenter attributes if they exist as text fields in the system.
+attributes if they exist as text fields in the system.
 For more information, see the mapping here:

-In your Flexopus instance, you can now store the following URL at METADATA URL.
+In your Flexopus instance, you can now store the following URL at METADATA URL

 STEP 2 - Configure Flexopus

-Enter the name of the SAML2 Login button, which will be displayed on the login page.
-Recommendation: SSO Login
+Enter the name for the SAML2 Login button to display on the login page.
+Recommendation: āSSO Loginā.

 STEP 3 - Configure who can log in